-Mobile workforce management & automation software (mWMA) focuses on addressing the operational challenges of solar installation, maintenance, sales and management teams.
-Your mWMA platform allows you to cut return site visits, data collection costs, and manual report formatting.
+Mobile work process management & automation software (mPMA) focuses on addressing the operational challenges of solar installation, maintenance, sales and management teams.
+Your mPMA platform allows you to cut return site visits, data collection costs, and manual report formatting.

 If your company does not have a CTO or CIO with a process for exploring new technologies in place, we recommend starting by:

 To get a lay of the land, ask for referrals from your network, read case studies put out by different software platforms and look up companies who attend or are affiliated with major solar events.
 Software review and directory sites may have relevant product reviews if you search for the word “solar” specifically.

 Demos are great, but if the software company is not willing to work with you to ensure that the solution fits your problems, then that could be a red flag.
 Solar software should have some flexibility, especially as the market for it is quite new.

 - Focusing on getting buy-in from one side of operations

 If you have a focus area and have discussed pain points with the key people involved, it gives you a much clearer set of criteria when sourcing solar software.
 Start with one team (e.g. residential installation only) to try the tool before rolling it out to other departments.